wyysf-98/CraftsMan/tutorial.md

 ### Advanced Options

 #### Only Generate 2D
-You can only generate the multi-view images by this button.
+You can only generate multi-view images with this button.

 #### Only Generate 3D
-You can only generate the mesh by this button, please note that you have to generate or upload the multi-view images first.
+You can only generate the mesh by this button, please note that you have to generate or upload the multi-view images first.*
+**This button is useful when you want to use your uploaded multi-view images.**

 ### Advanced Options (2D)